shubhanshu24510/PasswordManagerApp/README.md

 - **Backup:** Implement backup for encrypted password storage.
 - **Security:** Encourage strong, unique master passwords.
 - **User Guidance:** Provide in-app instructions for features and security.

----

-By following this guide, you'll be able to build, run, and explore the Password Manager app with ease.
-Happy coding!